Han Lue: The Fast and the Furious: Tokyo Drift

 When Sean falls out of favor with his father, Lieutenant Boswell, Sean comes to live in Han's garage.
 While there, he works on the cars available to him in the garage and Han teaches him how to drift properly.
 As Sean improves, Han's situation is complicated when Takashi becomes more forceful in threatening Sean to stay away from Neela.
-Eventually Takashi confronts Han about the money he's been stealing from his uncle.
-Han does not attempt to defend his actions to Takashi.

-He merely states that the "side deals" he made while under the protection of Takashi's word were in the nature of their business.
-He goes on to say that Takashi needed him and that he would’ve amounted to nothing if it wasn't for his help.
+Eventually Takashi confronts Han about the money he has been stealing from his uncle.
+Han does not attempt to defend his actions to Takashi, he merely states that the "side deals" he made while under the protection of Takashi's word were in the nature of their business.
+He goes on to say that Takashi needed him and that he would've amounted to nothing if it was not for his help.
 When Takashi becomes distracted by the presence of Neela, Han takes his chance and climbs into his car and escapes.

-Takashi and his friend, Morimoto pursue him through the streets of Tokyo, but they are unable to catch him.
-He protects Sean and Neela from Takashi, allowing them to get ahead of him.
+Takashi and his friend Morimoto pursue him through the streets of Tokyo, but they are unable to catch him.
+Han protects Sean and Neela from Takashi, allowing them to get ahead of him.
 When Han finally reaches the intersection of the road, Han's car is t-boned by a Mercedes S-Class.
 Han's car is flipped onto its top.
 Han, unable to escape the car, is supposedly killed in the explosion.
-Boswell, enraged at Han's death, attacks Takashi but the film leaves the possibility that someone else killed him.

-Some time after Han's death, Sean Boswell meets Dominic Toretto after he requests an audience with him at the parking garage.
+Sometime after Han's death, Sean Boswell meets Dominic Toretto after he requests an audience with him at the parking garage.
 Dom races Sean with the 1970 Plymouth Road Runner he won from Han years before.